General questions

 How will we know when the city is predator free?

-We split the city into five phases, and are using a remove and protect model.
+We use a remove and protect model.
 We declare a phase ‘predator free’ before moving onto the next one.
 That means now Phase 1 is complete, we’re working on Phase 2.
 Moving into a new phase adds another layer of defence for the predator free status of the previous phase.

 To confirm a phase is predator free we use monitoring tools (like a camera network and rat detection dogs) and also rely on our community to report activity.
 Miramar Peninsula (Phase 1) has been in this ‘biosecurity phase’ since predators were removed in November 2023.
 You can read about the threat of re-incurring rats here.